Nubar Gulbenkian: Early years

-The son of Calouste Gulbenkian, he was born in Kadıköy, Ottoman Empire but his family fled from the country when he was a few weeks old due to the Hamidian massacres of Armenians.
+The son of Calouste Gulbenkian, he was born in Kadıköy, Ottoman Empire, but his family fled from the country when he was a few weeks old due to the Hamidian massacres of Armenians.
 Taken by his father to England, he was educated at Harrow School, Trinity College, Cambridge and in Germany.
-He was admitted as a student to the Middle Temple on 18 October 1917, but was not Called to the Bar.
-As a consequence of his educational background Gulbenkian saw himself as British and strove to live up to the model of the English gentleman.
+He was admitted as a student to the Middle Temple in London on 18 October 1917, but he was not called to the bar.
+As a consequence of his educational background, Gulbenkian saw himself as British and strove to live up to the model of the English gentleman.

-While living in Vichy France and working for the British intelligence agency MI9, from July to October 1940 during World War II, Gulbenkian laid the groundwork with the internal system set up by Scottish Captain Ian Garrow for a network of people to guide stranded allied soldiers over the Pyrenees mountains to neutral Spain, from where they could be repatriated to the United Kingdom.
+Gulbenkian was living in what became Vichy France when Nazi Germany invaded and occupied France in summer 1940.
+From July to October, he was an agent for the British intelligence agency MI9.
+Working with Ian Garrow, he laid the groundwork for the creation of a network of people to guide stranded allied soldiers over the Pyrenees mountains to non-belligerent Spain, from where they could be repatriated to the United Kingdom.
 As the war went on most of the escapees became airmen shot down over occupied Europe.
-Following Garrow's arrest, the urban network was led by Albert-Marie Guérisse, and became known by his nom de guerre, dubbed the Pat O'Leary Line.
+Following Garrow's arrest, the urban network was led by Albert-Marie Guérisse, and became known by his nom de guerre, the Pat O'Leary Line.
 Later, Gulbenkian was attached to the Iranian Embassy in London in an honorary role (as he held Iranian citizenship).
 This helped him during the war as his neutral passport allowed him to cross between France and Spain with little trouble and thus gain access to British intelligence in Gibraltar.